atulkrishnathakur/awstutorial/README.md

   - User: ubuntu (ubuntu is default user)
   - Password: NOTE-password input will be hide when you select Key File
   - Key File: browse .ppk file
-  - Click on Ok butto
+  - Click on Ok button
   - Click on Connect button
 - Now you will see connetion is successfull